HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

 TESTING levetation
 TESTING star shower
 TESTING star shard
+TESTING void sphere
+TESTING veil of shadows
+TESTING tongue of fire
+TESTING warpstrike

 Bonecaller
 fire burst
 light wave

-void sphere
-warpstrike
-tongue of fire
-veil of shadows
+Things I can add
+        Custom damage
+        Custom cooldowns
+        Custom ability duration
+        Announce cooldown complete in chat?
+        Custom Mana ussage
+        Custom amount of projectiles that spawn [example: star shower] New file error.mcfunction => for when the user tries to cast the spell but doesn't have the recources

+Fix
+        Disable for companions
+        Disable for bosses
+        Damage immune tags